 Carrie paused.
 “Still working that out,” she admitted.
 “Perhaps I can shift everything a few milliseconds into the past.”
 The blonde extended her palm out towards a small glass sitting next to her bed.
-The glass shattered into a hundred pieces as it tried to coexist with itself, the water spilling everywhere – as had happened less than two weeks earlier.
+The glass shattered into a hundred pieces as it tried to coexist with itself, the water spilling everywhere – the same way Carrie had done it less than two weeks earlier.

 Both girls jumped.
 “Or perhaps I can come up with something else,” Carrie countered.

 Carrie laughed hollowly.
 “You really think so?
-Because for the past few weeks, I have been trying to cope with the knowledge that in the first timeline, the true one – I never even existed.
+Because for the past few weeks, I have been trying to cope with knowing that in the first timeline, the original one – I never even existed.
 Do you know what that feels like?
-Being aware of a timeline where you had never been born??”
+Being aware of a timeline where you had never been born?”

 Chartreuse shook her head, not sure how else to respond.

-“Not only that,” Carrie continued, “but this timeline where I AM alive has been fraying at the edges ever since Julie pulled that trigger!
-Yet we cannot change what occurred then, because even if I was never shot, I sense that my powers would awaken regardless, and pull me apart!”
+“Not only that,” Carrie continued, “but this timeline where I AM alive has been coming apart ever since Julie pulled that trigger.
+We can’t even change that, because if I was never shot, I sense that my powers would now awaken regardless, and pull me apart.”

 So, Shady hadn’t been lying about that then?
 Damn.

 Carrie shook her head.
 “This must end,” she finished, dispassionately.
 “I will end it.
-It is, after all, the reason I was created.”
+It is, after all, the only reason for my even being here.”

-“Carrie, wait!”
-Luci insisted.
+“Carrie, wait,” Luci insisted.
 “Give us a chance to restore things first.
 Okay?
-To make this present better for everyone – you and Julie!
+To fix the present, make it better for everyone – including you and Julie!
 You won’t need to destroy our timeline then, right?
-Right??”
+Right?”